 The charge levied for experience economy is one of the reasons I don’t like going out for dates as explained in the post about the importance of a landing page.
 On average, the bars/ cafes/ restaurants charge three to four times the MRP of even packed items.
 All this is justified in the name of the experience economy.
 What logic does it make to pay exorbitantly if the experience is having each other’s company?
 Why are we paying an outsider for that?
 And if the company sucks, it will suck irrespective of the place.

-So if you are on a date with someone who you want to impress, you need to make the experience as fun and active as possible.
+So if you are on a date with someone whom you want to impress, you need to make the experience as fun and active as possible.
 You want to build an affinity towards you, give them what they want.
 What they want, it turns out, is an experience—something memorable, something with which they can connect.
 Yes, you might have the best of degrees and flawless looks, but what do you have to offer your date?
 Can you fulfill a need they didn’t ask you to, or maybe even one they didn’t know they had, somewhere within their interaction with you?
 Can you cater to their subconscious’s unfulfilled needs/ desires?

 That brings me back to GG.
 So is this it?
 Does the meaningless bar spree finally come to an end?
 Do I finally have my Nora?